ceaserkx/Project-List-2024/README.md

 ❗**Note: Page being built out, some links may not work yet (marked: *).
 I wanted to go ahead and get this page up!
 Alternative reference for projects can be found on my [LinkedIn](https://www.linkedin.com/in/kareem--ceaser/details/projects)❗

 This is a general list of projects I have worked on and completed in the cybersecurity realm in my own personal time, with a brief description, completion status, and main skills learned/learning.
-You may notice I try to complete at least one project per month.

 | Project Title                                    | Status           | Main Skills Learned |
 | -------------------------------------------------| -----------------| ------------------- |